StoneOrbits/VortexEngine/docs/duo_programming_guide.md

 ---
 layout: default
-title: Duo Connection Guide
+title: Programming Guide
 nav_order: 2
-parent: The Chromalink
+parent: Chromalink Guide
 ---

-# Connecting the Duo
+# Programming the Duo

-It is important the duo is up to date before connecting to the PC.
+It is important the Duo is up to date before programming from the PC.
 Make sure to [update the Duo](duo_upgrade_guide.html) before continuing with this guide.

-If you have modes you want to save you can always transfer them from an old chip to an updated chip.

 ---